-The Singapore-ETH Centre was established in 2010 by ETH Zurich - The Swiss Federal Institute of Technology and Singapore’s National Research Foundation (NRF), as part of the NRF’s CREATE campus.
-Based in Singapore, the centre is the only research centre set up by ETH Zurich outside of Switzerland.
-The first programme - the Future Cities Laboratory (FCL) combines science and design to for a sustainable urban future with an Asian perspective.
-Launched in 2014, the Future Resilient Systems (FRS) seeks to make interconnected infrastructure systems more robust and resilient.
+The Singapore-ETH Centre was established in 2010 by ETH Zurich - The Swiss Federal Institute of Technology and Singapore’s National Research Foundation (NRF), as part of the NRF’s CREATE (Campus for Research Excellence and Technological Enterprise) campus.

+The centre serves as an intellectual hub for research, scholarship, entrepreneurship, postgraduate and postdoctoral training, aimed at providing practical solutions to some of the most pressing challenges on sustainability.
+The centre's first programme - the Future Cities Laboratory (FCL) combines science and design for a sustainable urban future with an Asian perspective.
+Launched in 2014, the Future Resilient Systems (FRS) programme seeks to develop a framework, methods and tools to make critical infrastructure systems more robust and resilient.

-In the course of our work, we actively collaborate with universities and research institutes to promote the exchange of ideas and expertise.
-Our engagement with industry and government agencies also helps us to provide practical solutions to real-world problems.
+Across our programmes and projects, our engagement with industry and government agencies helps us to put knowledge to action by providing practical solutions to real-world problems.
 Find out more about our partners